 Local newspaper columnist Richard Mineards thinks there will be a major frenzy the same way Jackie O Sotheby’s auction back in 1996.
 That auction added over $30 million to Jackie’s estate.

-Beneficiary of the auction is The Oprah Winfrey Leadership Academy Foundation College Fund.
+The beneficiary of the auction is The Oprah Winfrey Leadership Academy Foundation College Fund.

 Source: The Hollywood Reporter